a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

       </li>
       <li>
         <p><strong>Line 105: </strong>The <code>Widget</code> class doesn't contain an attribute named <code>link</code>, so what's going on here?
 I think the best explanation of the <code>fields.Url</code> class is given in <a href="https://flask-restplus.readthedocs.io/en/stable/marshalling.html#url-other-concrete-fields" target="_blank">the Flask-RESTPlus documentation</a>:</p>
-        <blockquote class="rfc">Flask-RESTPlus includes a special field, <code>fields.Url</code>, that synthesizes a uri for the resource that’s being requested.
+        <blockquote>Flask-RESTPlus includes a special field, <code>fields.Url</code>, that synthesizes a uri for the resource that’s being requested.
 This is also a good example of how to add data to your response that’s not actually present on your data object.</blockquote>
         <p>By including a <code>link</code> to the URI with each <code>Widget</code>, the client can perform CRUD actions without manually constructing or storing the URI (which is an example of <a href="#hateoas">HATEOAS</a>).
 By default, the value returned for <code>link</code> will be a relative URI as shown below:</p>
 <pre class="chroma"><code class="language-json" data-lang="json"><span class="nt">"link"</span><span class="p">:</span> <span class="s2">"/api/v1/widgets/first_widget"</span><span class="p">,</span></code></pre>
         <p>If the <code>link</code> should be an absolute URI (containing scheme, hostname, and port), include the keyword argument <code>absolute=True</code> (e.g., <code>Url("api.widget", absolute=True)</code>).
 In my local test environment, this returns the URI below for the same <code>Widget</code> resource:</p>